Vindasu/auth-service/README.md

 - **Admin Interface**: Django admin panel for user management (coolest django feature imo)

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.14 (we're using the latest now)
+- Django 5.2.8+ (required for Python 3.14 compatibility and earlier versions won't work)
-- Git (optional)
+- Git (optional but please use if making changes)

 ### Setup Instructions